Production and logistics

 To protect against corrosion, Hawle valves have a coating that is produced using the fluidised bed Epoxy coating technique according to the specifications of the Quality Assurance Association for Heavy-Duty Corrosion Protection (Gütegemeinschaft Schwerer Korrosionsschutz, GSK).
 Hawle has almost 40 years of experience in this technique.
 As a founding member of the GSK, Hawle played a major role in setting the standard for the valves and fittings industry.
 This extensive epoxy coating ensures long-term protection against corrosion.<

 Hawle also uses safe, environmentally conscious production methods to manufacture long-lasting pipeline networks.

-Rigorous quality tests have verified the coating thickness of the EWS coating, as well as its lack of pores and optimum adhesion both on the inside and outside (impact resistance, surface crosslinking, cathodic delamination).
+Rigorous quality tests have verified the coating thickness of the coating, as well as its lack of pores and optimum adhesion both on the inside and outside (impact resistance, surface crosslinking, cathodic delamination).
 As our valves are used for potable water, their suitability for this area of application absolutely must be verified.
 This is guaranteed through in-house monitoring and third-party monitoring by neutral institutes.

 Made in Europe

 The Hawle product catalog boasts an extensive manufacturing range.
 In addition to the core production processes of mechanical manufacturing, surface coating and product assembly, we also produce our own cast products, elastomer and plastic products and our own spindles.
 This exceptional manufacturing range enables us to respond to the needs of our customers as quickly as possible.
 Production plants in Europe and Turkey ensure that our high quality demands are always met.
 In these factories equipped to the highest European standards, the interaction between humans, robots, and digital solutions forms the basis for our high quality products.